rlauer6/openbedrock/README.md

 At one time a Debian package was available for Bedrock, however the packaging scripts have gone out of maintenance.
 Volunteers welcome.
-If you want to install Bedrock on Debian based system like Ubunutu, first satisfy the Bedrock Perl dependencies using `apt` and install Bedrock in the standard Unix way:
+If you want to install Bedrock on Debian based system like Ubunutu, first satisfy the Bedrock Perl dependencies using `apt`.
+Here's a list (not guaranteed to be complete) of the packages you may need to
+install:

+Programs...

+* unzip
+* automake
+* autoconf
+* apache2
+* make

+Perl modules...

+* libapache2-mod-perl2-dev
+* libperl-AppConfig
+* libappconfig-perl
+* libcrypt-cbc-perl
+* libcrypt-des-perl
+* libcgi-pm-perl
+* libdbi-perl
+* libdate-calc-perl
+* libio-stringy-perl
+* libipc-shareable-perl
+* libjson-perl
+* libspreadsheet-parseexcel-perl
+* libtext-csv-xs-perl
+* libtie-ixhash-perl
+* libxml-simple-perl
+* librole-tiny-perl

+After satisfying dependencies, build and install Bedrock in the standard Unix way:

 ```
  $ ./configure --prefix=/usr